LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="VerifyEmail-get-">Auth Verify Email (GET)</h4>
  This API is used to verify the email of user.
 Note: This API will only return the full profile if you have 'Enable auto login after email verification' set in your LoginRadius Admin Console's Email Workflow settings under 'Verification Email'.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-verify-email/)

 ```java